Paraziteuh/Cyber-Geryon/README.md

 **Repository**

-*Once you have access to the repository, selected the folder based on your OS.*
+*Once you have access to the repository, select the folder based on your OS.*

 **Windows based solution**